cs-fullstack-fall-2018/javascript-assignment-arrays-rgreen32/README.md

 # JavaScript-Assignment-Arrays
 Assignment using Arrays in JavaScript

 ## Get elements from start of an array
-Write a JavaScript function called *first* to get elements from the beginning of an array.
+Write a JavaScript function called 'first' to get elements from the beginning of an array.

 Passing a parameter 'n' will return the first 'n' elements of the array containing [7,9,0,-2]

 Examples with Data :
 ```javascript